Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/25_parallelisation.md

 | `memory`  | `{ 2.GB * task.attempt }`   | 2 GB                    | 4 GB                    |
 | `time`    | `{ 1.hour * task.attempt }` | 1 hour                  | 2 hours                 |

-Another approach is to ynamically assign a resource based on properties of the input data.
+Another approach is to dynamically assign a resource based on properties of the input data.
 For example, by the size of the file:

 ```groovy
 process {